 Unlike it’s polyester style counterparts, it’s a lot more lightweight and breathable – and more importantly, less bulky and therefore a lot less likely to get in your way when it comes time to shoot.

 It offers a superior fit, all thanks to how the tailoring and stitching is done to conform to the contours of your chest, shoulders and upper arms.
 It has a real ergonomic construction to it, which gives you real ease of movement.

-There’s a secure zipper pocket where you can stash your shotgun shells, and two larger pockets which although aren’t fastened down, do however have flap covers.
+There’s a secure pocket where you can stash your shotgun shells, and two larger pockets which although aren’t fastened down, do however have flap covers.

 It’s 100% machine washable which is definitely a plus after a day outdoors and a good bird hunt.

 Orvis are a premium brand, everything they make is top quality, and their upland jackets are certainly no exception.

 This one is a softshell, and it’s tan/blaze color option is more blaze than tan,over 1000 square inches all together, for greater visibility and safety in the field.

 If you didn’t fancy the tan/blaze option, there’s also a more demure slate grey color you could opt for.

 It’s not at all baggy, which helps with cutting wind down.
 And while the internal wind cuffs cut the breeze, there’s also external contour cuffs to protect the back of your hands.
 There’s also an adjustable drawstring hem, so you can keep wind out or give yourself more breathability as needs dictate.
 There’s even underarm zips to allow for extra ventilation.